 Get up close to these massive prehistoric predators—if you dare.
 Photo by Rose Gordon Sala

 There’s one scene of carnage that shows a few predators feasting on the innards of a luckless herbivore, but for some reason, that barely fazed my kid.
 But the enormous pair of 40-foot Tyrannosaurus rexes (we mentioned these guts were life-sized, right?)...well, he wanted to get away from those two ASAP.

 You might remember that the zoo hosted a previous version of Dinosaur Safari a few years back, but this time the creatures and the experience are completely new, zoo representatives told us.
 The models were developed in coordination with a dinosaur expert and “Dino” Don Lessem, an author of dozens of popular science books, and a movie and theme park consultant.
 Dino geeks and novices alike can enjoy the tour.
 I was impressed by the number of dinosaurs on display, as well as their lifelike sizes and motions.
 The lushly planted trail makes everyone feel like they’re on a real expedition, but the dino calls and shrieks might put you more in that paranoid Jurassic Park state of mind!

-When: The temporary exhibit will run from Friday, April 19 through Sunday, November 3, during normal zoo hours.
+- When: The temporary exhibit runs through Sunday, October 30, during normal zoo hours.

-Where: Find the entrance to the exhibit near the Fountain Circle, just past the where the sea lions swim.
-All visitors must stay in the wagon at all times.
-Certain membership levels have access to early morning walking tours, which let everyone get closer to the beasts.
+- Where: Find the entrance to the exhibit near the Fountain Circle, just past where the sea lions swim.